Our Green School

 Our school wildlife club.
 This group performs surveys, habitat creation and often helps with maintaining areas used for outdoor learning activities.

-Use the interactive map below to explore our wildlife habitats that we use for outdoor learning opportunities, such as biodiversity and habitats, knowledge and understanding of our local environment, climate education, etc.
+Use the interactive map below to explore our wildlife habitats that we use for outdoor learning opportunities, such as biodiversity and habitats, knowledge and understanding of our local environment, climate education, etc. We will also include actions from our Climate Action Plan as we progress as well.

 You must consent to the use of 3rd Party cookies to view this content.